iewi/post-a-tweet/README.md

 There are 3 separate programs here: GrabTweets, which grabs a bunch of tweets and writes them to a file; GenerateTweet, which parses the data in the file to make a Markov chain (which it writes to a file so it doesn't necessarily have to parse it again) and generates a tweet using the Markov chain; and PostStatus, which uses GenerateTweet to generate a tweet and then posts it to Twitter.

-I'm working on phasing out the Tweet class, and also putting in an authentication thing in PostStatus so anyone can post a status.
+~~I'm working on phasing out the Tweet class~~ (finished that, woohoo),and also putting in an authentication thing in PostStatus so anyone can post a status.
 It might take a while, though.